-Along the French Riviera in the early 1900s, an illustrious family in thrall to classical antiquity builds a fabulous villa—a replica of a Greek palace, complete with marble columns, furniture of exotic woods and frescoes depicting mythological gods.
-The Reinachs—related to other wealthy Jews like the Rothschilds and the Ephrussis—attempt to recreate “a pure beauty” lost to modernity and fill it with pleasure and knowledge.
-The narrator of this brilliant novel calls the imposing house on the Côte d’Azur “an act of delirium, above all an optimistic act, proof that one could reset time as one could reset a clock and resist the outside world.”
-The story of the villa and its glamorous inhabitants is recounted by the son of a servant from a nearby estate belonging to Gustave Eiffel, designer of the Paris tower, and the two contrasting structures present opposite responses to modernity.
+Along the French Riviera in the early 1900s, an illustrious family in thrall to classical antiquity builds a fabulous villa—a replica of a Greek palace, complete with marble columns and frescoes depicting mythological gods.
+The Reinachs—related to other wealthy Jews like the Rothschilds and the Ephrussis—attempt to recreate “a pure beauty” lost in the 20th century.
+The narrator of this brilliant novel calls the imposing house “an act of delirium, above all an optimistic act, proof that one could reset time as one could reset a clock and resist the outside world.”
+The story of the villa and its glamorous inhabitants is recounted by the son of a servant from the nearby estate of Gustave Eiffel, designer of the Paris tower, and the two contrasting structures present opposite responses to modernity.
 The son is adopted by the Reinachs, initiated into the era of Socrates and instructed in classical Greek.
-He joins a family pilgrimage to Athens, falls in love with a married woman, and outlives the Nazi confiscation of the house and deportation to death camps of Reinach grandchildren.
-Author Adrien Goetz portrays the best and worst of humanity: our never-ending quest for perfection, boundless ambition, curiosity about the past, and capacity for love and evil.
+He joins a family pilgrimage to Athens, falls in love with a married woman, and survives the Nazi confiscation of the house and deportation to death camps of Reinach grandchildren.
 This is a Greek epic for the modern era.

 Excerpt from Villa of Delirium